bcornelusse/ELEC0447-analysis-power-systems/lecture6.md

 Start from this, transp-g-2.pdf slide 11/23

 Then top down approach to show how to obtain  $X$, $R\_a$, $\delta$, ...
+Use explanations from Ned Mohans book

 ---

+## Induced EMF due to the rotation of the field flux with the rotor

+---

+## Induced EMF due to the rotating magnetic field created by the stator currents

+Also known as *Armature reaction*.

+---

+## Combined induced EMF

+Figure 9.10

+---

+# Models for other types of analysis

+Synchronous, transient and subtransient reactances

+Quick summary of 9.7, basically explain that there are models depending on the type of analysis, conditions.

+---

+class: middle, center

+# Properties of the model

+---

+## Power output, stability, and loss of synchronism

+From ned Mohan section 9.4

+Also transp-g-2.pdf slide 19/23

+---

+## Adjusting reactive power

+Intuitive explanations of sections 9.5, overexcitation, under excitation.

+From ned Mohan section 9.5

+A word about synchronous condesers

+---

 ## Power balance

+*From VCT*

 Try to give intuition,